 OK.
 So my kids love jelly sandwiches, right?
-I switched a long time ago from jelly to an all fruit spread, but they still go through it like crazy, mainly because they eat jelly sandwiches for lunch.
+I switched a long time ago from jelly to an all fruit spread, but they still go through it like crazy, since they love to eat jelly sandwiches for lunch.

 Since my overnight chia seed parfait, I thought I should experiment and make some chia jam, but I didn’t feel like cooking anything.
-Then I easily thought of how I can make a simple strawberry puree and add the chia seeds to it to form a gel.
+Then I easily thought of how I can make a simple strawberry puree and just add chia seeds to form a thick spread.

 This recipe makes 3 cups.